 Always Drive with Caution

 Pedestrians crossing the street, cyclists in the bike lanes, and people all around you may not be paying attention.
-Always drive cautiously on German roads, especially when approaching intersections or crosswalks, or pedestrian crossings.
+Always drive cautiously on German roads, especially when approaching intersections, crosswalks, or pedestrian crossings.

 Driving while Intoxicated (DWI) in Germany

 Drinking and driving is despised in Germany.
-If you are caught driving under the influence of alcohol, drugs, or certain medication you can be penalized with heavy fines and jail time.
+If caught driving under the influence of alcohol, drugs, or certain medication, you can be penalized with heavy fines and jail time.
 You can also lose your driver’s license for up to two years.

-Driving while under the influence is just not tolerated in Germany and it has a huge impact on your wallet as well as your freedoms.
-The blood alcohol limit is 0.05mg but this can be tested at any time with a blood or breathalyzer test.
+Driving while under the influence is just not tolerated in Germany, and it has a huge impact on your wallet as well as your freedom.
+The blood alcohol limit is 0.05mg, but this can be tested at any time with a blood or breathalyzer test.

-If you are caught driving under the influence, not only will you have to deal with legal repercussions including heavy fines and losing your driver’s license but also ALL medical costs associated with the accident.
+Suppose you are caught driving under the influence.
+In that case, you will have to deal with legal repercussions, including heavy fines, losing your driver’s license, and ALL medical costs associated with the accident.

-Driving in Germany is basically the same as in other countries.
-Follow rules and regulations strictly and respect German authorities.
-Rental cars are available in abundance if you don’t own a vehicle there.
+Driving in Germany is the same as in other countries.
+Follow the rules and regulations strictly and respect German authorities.
+Rental cars are available if you don’t own a vehicle there.

 How to obtain a German driver’s license?

 This is the first thing foreigners think of when it comes to driving.
-The good news is that if you are at least 18 years old, you can just exchange your foreign driver’s license for a German license without having to take a German driving test.
+The good news is that if you are at least 18 years old, you can exchange your foreign driver’s license for a German one without taking a German driving test.

-If you are under the age of 18, you will need to take a German driving test at their local driver’s registration office in order to obtain a German driver’s license.
+If you are under 18, you must take a German driving test at your local driver’s registration office to obtain a German driver’s license.

 What is the German Autobahn?

 The Autobahn is a highway system in Germany that has no speed limit.
-However, there are recommended speeds and most people drive around 120 km/h (75 mph).
-There are a few sections with a posted speed limit of 100 km/h (62 mph) or less.
+However, there are recommended speeds; most people drive around 120 km/h (75 mph).
+A few sections have a posted speed limit of 100 km/h (62 mph) or less.

 Can I drive in the left lane?

-In Germany, you are only allowed to drive in the left lane if you are overtaking a vehicle.
-If you are traveling the speed limit or slower, you must drive in the right lane.
+In Germany, you can only drive in the left lane if you overtake a vehicle.
+If traveling the speed limit or slower, you must drive in the right lane.

 Can I use my cell phone while driving?